The-Extra-Project/neuralangelo/README.md

 3. install the bacalau and streamlit locally

 4. Then setup the streamlit application:
     - streamlit run dashboard/app.py
+    - select the dataset and the downsampling on which you want to run the training (lower value thus better but still takes enormous time)

 --------------------------------------

-## Data preparation
+##  About Data preparation:
-Please refer to [Data Preparation](DATA_PROCESSING.md) for step-by-step instructions.
-We assume known camera poses for each extracted frame from the video.
-The code uses the same json format as [Instant NGP](https://github.com/NVlabs/instant-ngp).
+Please refer to [Data Preparation](DATA_PROCESSING.md) for understanding the various scripts and their actions .  for our concern we use tanks_and_temples dataset video. the generated json format as [Instant NGP](https://github.com/NVlabs/instant-ngp).

 --------------------------------------